Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Proof of a Common Factor

 \section{Proof of a Common Factor}

-In Section~3.3 of the paper, we say that a factor $ q_x^2+q_y^2+q_z^2+1$ can be factored out in Eqs.~(16) and (17) of the paper.
-This property can be proven by symbolic computation using Matlab.
-The Matlab code is listed in \cref{lst:proof}.
+In Section~3.3 of the paper, we say that a factor $q_x^2+q_y^2+q_z^2+1$ can be factored out in Eqs.~(14) and (15) of the paper.
+The existence of a common factor can be proven through formula derivation~\cite{zhao2021relative}.
+In this paper, we show that this property can be also proven by symbolic computation using Matlab.
+The Matlab code is listed in \cref{lst:proof}. { {\arabic{lstlisting}}